On International Women’s Day, a Model for Realizing Rights

 To ensure government follow-through on promises made to women and girls, each country therefore needs a strong accountability structure in place.
 Unfortunately, to date, the extent to which civil society organizations (CSOs) have been included in accountability efforts is limited.
 Lack of inclusion of CSOs is a missed opportunity as these organizations are uniquely positioned to drive accountability.
 Often closest in proximity to the community and therefore most aware of the needs of women and girls and the contextual factors that impact their sexual and reproductive health, CSOs understand and give a voice to those most affected by government actions.

-In response to the dearth of civil society voices in accountability mechanisms for tracking progress on national commitments on reproductive health, Samasha Medical Foundation in Uganda developed the Motion Tracker, .
+In response to the dearth of civil society voices in accountability mechanisms for tracking progress on national commitments on reproductive health, Samasha Medical Foundation in Uganda developed the Motion Tracker, a six-step approach driven by civil society to monitor and track commitments.
 Together, PAI and Samasha are implementing the Motion Tracker in Indonesia, Ethiopia, Kenya and Nigeria and strengthening the capacities of CSOs to track progress towards FP2020 commitments.

 How Is Civil Society Leveraged Through the Motion Tracker?